Note: We are not taking monetary donations at this time. Donations on Change.org go toward their staff and servers, not the Save McLane movement.

 What can you do?
 SPREAD THE WORD

-Washington State’s next Commissioner of Public Lands will determine the fate of the legacy forests above McLane Creek.
+Washington State’s Commissioner of Public Lands will determine the fate of the legacy forests above McLane Creek.
 Please let him know that you care about our future old-growth forest, value the tranquility at McLane Creek Nature Trail, and are against clearcutting above the creek.

-The Friends of McLane believe Bears U1 & U2 are part of a carbon-dense and structurally complex forest as outlined in the DNR's 2023 legislative report.
+The Friends of McLane believe the previously titled "Bears U1 & U2" parcels are part of a carbon-dense and structurally complex forest as outlined in the DNR's 2023 legislative report.

 They should not be clearcut.